clelidm/SpinModels/GenerateData/README.md

-# Generating data from a spin model with high order interactions
+# Generating Data from Spin Models with High Order Interactions

 This simple program generates binary data from a spin model with any chosen spin interactions.
 Interactions can be of any order.